microsoft/fluentui/packages/react-components/react-persona/Spec.md

 There are three alignment variants:

-- start: Coin on the left and text on the right.
+- start: Media on the left and text on the right.
-- center: Coin on top and text on the bottom.
+- center: Media on top and text on the bottom.
-- end: Coin on the right and text on the left.
+- end: Media on the right and text on the left.

-There are 5 coin variats:
+There are 5 Media variants:

 - Badge
 - icon